asayers/cbdr/README.md

-Just because a benchmarking library prints its output with a "± x" doesn't mean it's computing a confidence interval.  "±" often denotes a standard deviatioon, or some percentile; but it could mean anything, really, since the "±" symbol doesn't have a standardized meaning.
+Just because a benchmarking library prints its output with a "± x" doesn't mean it's computing a confidence interval.  "±" often denotes a standard deviation, or some percentile; but it could mean anything, really, since the "±" symbol doesn't have a standardized meaning.

 Having the variance of the measurements is well and good, but it doesn't help you decide whether the result is significant.
 If the docs don't specify